Updated: Feb 6, 2022

 In the book, Shahrazad talks about the dysfunction between black couples, mainly the woman's role in these battles of the sexes.
 For instance, the women who "don't need no man," and the wives who hate the word "submission."
 She also examines the systematic removal of the black man from black families, households, and the community, and how that void hurts our race.

 Dr. Tara J. Palmatier, aka A Shrink for Men, specializes in helping men who are going through toxic relationships.
 She teamed up with Paul Elam, the founder of A Voice for Men, to write a book of advice for those men.
 Whether you want to know the red flags of dating, or how to deal with false abuse allegations, Dr. Palmatier will help you "Say Goodbye to Crazy."
-Not only is her book full of solutions, so is her amazing blog and Facebook page.
-Her site also shows stories of and solutions for her clients, proving that male victims of domestic abuse and such who are viewing her page are not alone.
+Not only is her book full of solutions, so are her amazing YouTube and Facebook pages.
+Her blog also shows stories of and solutions for her clients, proving that male victims of domestic abuse and such who are viewing her page are not alone.

 Last but not least, this may not be a book, but it would be a crime to leave out the most controversial documentary of the past 2 years: The Red Pill.
 Cassie Jaye was a rare breed of feminist, in that she actually sat down and had open-minded chats with men's rights activists.
 In her own words, "It wasn't learning about men's issues that made me part with feminism.
 It was actually learning about feminism that made me leave feminism."

-The result was the film that got MRA a much-needed spotlight.
-Mainly due to the attempts to sweep it under the rug.
+The result was the film that got male issues a much-needed spotlight.
+Mainly due to the many, many attempts to sweep it under the rug.
 Netflix refused to play it.
 It was banned throughout Australia.
-Several theaters that had planned to screen it, suddenly had it canceled.
-Cinema owners even received death threats for supporting it.
+Cinema owners even received death threats for advertising it.